Working with Disability Services

 If I am giving my own exams for students with accommodations, what do I need to do?

 Extended time is the most common exam accommodation.
 Students with 50% extended time should receive 1.5 times the standard exam time.
 Students with 100% extended time should receive 2 times the standard exam time.
 A distraction-reduced environment refers to a testing location in a small group away from the classroom with minimal noise and visual distraction.
 A private exam room is an isolated location for a single student alone.
-Stop-the-clock breaks are rest breaks of up to 15 minutes per hour of testing that do not come out of a student’s allotted testing time.
+To address the stop-the-clock break accommodation, 30 additional minutes should be added to the student’s end time.
+For example, the test length is 90 minutes; the student receives 50% additional time, or 135 minutes.
+With the stop-the-clock break accommodation, the total time for the test is 165 minutes.

 How do I apply exam accommodations for a Canvas exam?